Native App Authorization

 Acquire access tokens in the native apps with the help of OAuth 2.0 Authorization Code flow with PKCE.

 Postman in the popular API development tool.
 RESTful Workshop recommends this tool when exploring the RESTful API Engine.
 The engine is an integral part of applications created with Code On Time.
-It supports the authentication with API Key and OAuth 2.0 Authorization Code flows.
+It supports authentication with API Key and OAuth 2.0 Authorization Code flows.
 It relies on access tokens to identify users when client apps are making requests to the RESTful API.

 Postman makes it easy to acquire an access token with OAuth 2.0 Authorization Code flow with PKCE.
 Native apps will follow a similar pattern when implementing the token acquisition from an app built with Code On Time.